On Courant and Pleijel theorems for sub-Riemannian Laplacians: The restriction of a Sobolev function to a nodal domain

 \begin{theorem} For any $k\in \mathbb N$, any eigenfunction of $-\Delta_\Xb^{\Omega,\mu}$ with eigenvalue $\lambda_k$ has at most $k+ {\rm mult}(\lambda_k)-1$ nodal domains, where ${\rm mult}(\lambda_k)$ denotes the multiplicity of $\lambda_k$.\\ If, moreover, one of the two following assumptions holds \begin{itemize} \item $n=2$\,, \item $M$, $\mu$ and $(X_1,\dots, X_p)$ are real-analytic\,, \end{itemize} then we get an upper bound by $k$. \end{theorem}

 The first part of the statement relies on a remark of D.\ Mangoubi that permits to avoid the use of the Unique Continuation Theorem (see \cite[Exercise 4.1.15]{LMP}).
 For the second part of the theorem, \cite{EL} refers in the first case to \cite{Wa}.
 For the second case corresponding to the standard statement of Courant's nodal Theorem, the proof is based on a result of J.\ M.~Bony \cite{Bo}.
+For the proof of both parts of the theorem we apply our Theorem \ref{restriction}.
+The required continuity of eigenfunctions in $\Omega$ follows from \cite{Ho}.

 Let us further discuss the assumption of being noncharacteristic in \cite{EL}.
 A characteristic point of $\partial \Omega$ relative to $\mathcal D_1$ is a point $x$ for which all the elements of $\mathcal D_1(x)$ belong to the tangent space $T_x\partial \Omega$.
 The assumption that $\partial\Omega$ is noncharacteristic for $\mathcal D_1$ guarantees that eigenfunctions belong to $C^\infty(\overline{\Omega})$; see \cite{De}, \cite{EL} and the book \cite{DGN} (particularly its Chapter 3).
 This regularity allowed \cite{EL} to prove Theorem \ref{courant} (under their noncharacteristic assumptions).
 This extra assumption seems to be crucial for the regularity of eigenfunctions at the boundary\footnote{Notice that the question of the analyticity at the boundary (in case the sub-Laplacians are hypoelliptic analytic in $\Omega$) seems open.}.
 Remarkably, however, it is not necessary for the validity of Theorem \ref{restriction}.